nightmarelie/songbird/readme.md

 I suggest you to get comfortable with the command line.
 Many modern day frameworks uses command line to automate tasks.
 In this book, I'll be using a lot of command line but I suggest you not to memorise them.
 Always type "app/console" to see the options and then narrow in from there.

+For example, your app/console might look like this (doesn't matter if it doesn't at this point):

 ```
 -> app/console